Chicken Noodle Soup

 The Best Homemade Chicken Noodle Soup

-This Homemade Chicken Noodle Soup is made 100% from scratch, with plenty of chunky vegetables, herbs, and a homemade broth, just like Grandma used to make!
+This is the BEST easy Homemade Chicken Noodle Soup recipe.
+It's delicious and made from scratch, just like Grandma used to make!

-Close up overhead view of a bowl of chicken noodle soup.
+Close up overhead view of a bowl of homemade chicken noodle soup with a gold spoon on the side.

 Servings 8 1.5 cups each